syncfusion-content/javascript-docs/js/PivotClient/How-To.md

 {% endhighlight %}

-### After Service Invoke
+### Invoking event in client-side after service invoke
-The [`afterServiceInvoke`](../api/ejpivotclient#events:afterserviceinvoke) event is triggered when it is reached client-side after any AJAX request.
+The [`afterServiceInvoke`](../api/ejpivotclient#events:afterserviceinvoke) event is triggered when it is reached the client-side after any AJAX request.

 {% highlight html %}